Laos: Tourism

+Transportation

 The mountainous geography of Laos had impeded Laos's ground transportation development throughout the 20th century.
-Its first railway line, a short 3-km long metre-gauge railway that connects southern Vientiane to Thailand, only opened in 2009.
-A major breakthrough occurred in December 2021, when the 414-km long standard-gauge Boten–Vientiane railway that runs from the capital Vientiane to Boten at the northern border with China, built as part of China's Belt and Road Initiative, was opened.
-Two new lines connecting with Vietnam, namely the Vientiane–Vũng Áng and Savannakhet–Lao Bao railways, are also under planning, in line to meet the Laotian government's vision of becoming a land-linked nation.
+Its first railway line, a 3-km long metre-gauge railway that connects southern Vientiane to Thailand, opened in 2009.
+In December 2021, the 414-km long Boten–Vientiane railway that runs from the capital Vientiane to Boten at the northern border with China and was built as part of China's Belt and Road Initiative was opened.

-The major roads connecting to urban centres, in particular Route 13, have been significantly upgraded in recent years.
-Laos's first expressway, the Vientiane–Boten Expressway, parallels both Route 13 and the Boten–Vientiane railway; the first section from Vientiane to Vang Vieng was opened in 2020, with other sections under construction.
-However, villages far from major roads can be reached only through unpaved roads that may not be accessible year-round.

-There is limited external and internal telecommunication, but mobile phones have become widespread.
-Ninety-three percent of households have a telephone, either fixed line or mobile.
+There is external and internal telecommunication.
+93% of households have a telephone, either fixed line or mobile.
 Electricity is available to 93% of the population.
-Songthaews are used in the country for long-distance and local public transport.